OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Openfort/openfort.md

 ## Openfort dashboard

-The Openfort Dashboard allows you to:
+The Openfort dashboard allows you to:

 - Create and manage projects
 - Generate API keys